Reece Styche: I’m like a Kiddy at Christmas!

 “It’s like a different club.
 When we came in on the first Monday for fitness testing, you could tell the tension had gone.

 “The manager has recruited some really good lads.
-Kelvin Langmead has loads of League experiences, Joe Clarke has played in playoffs and Wembley finals with Wrexham, Lathaniel Rowe-Turner played a lot of games at Luton.
+Kelvin Langmead has loads of League experiences, Joe Clarke has played in playoffs and finals with , Lathaniel Rowe-Turner played a lot of games at Luton.
 Their experience can only help what we’ve got already in the likes of Jaz Hodgkiss who, for me, is the best right-back in this league.

 Incentive